 2. It's Always Sunny in Philadelphia: “The Gang Squashes Their Beef” (Season 9, Episode 10)

-Looking to put these tumultuous relationships to rest, the gang invites some of their most infamous enemies—including the McPoyles, Cricket, and Gail the Snail—over for a Thanksgiving dinner to “squash the beef,” with the party soon devolving into a violent food fight that quickly gets out of hand.
+Looking to lay some of their tumultuous relationships to rest, the gang invites some of their most infamous enemies—including the McPoyles, Cricket, and Gail the Snail—over for a Thanksgiving dinner to “squash the beef,” with the party soon devolving into a violent food fight that quickly gets out of hand.

 3. Rick and Morty: “Rick & Morty's Thanksploitation Spectacular” (Season 5, Episode 6)

-Sure, it may not have the same level of dramatism, deep revelations about Rick's past, or philosophical comments on one's place in the universe—things that fans closely associate and look forward to in the show.
-But it does have some great action scenes and plenty of hilarious banter between Rick, Morty, and the President, and in the end, what else could you possibly expect from a Rick and Morty Thanksgiving special?
+Yes, “Rick & Morty's Thanksploitation Spectacular” may not have the same level of drama or philosophical comments on one's place in the universe—things that fans associate and look forward to in Rick and Morty.
+But it does feature some great action scenes and plenty of hilarious banter between Rick, Morty, and the President, and in the end, what else could viewers want from a Rick and Morty Thanksgiving special?

 4. South Park: “Black Friday” (Season 17, Episode 7 to 9)

 Weeks prior to the release of the PS4 and Xbox One, South Park's boys break off into two separate groups based on their game console preference, leading up to a mass showdown at the mall on Black Friday.
-Meanwhile, fan-favorite character Randy takes on a job as a mall security guard, secretly plotting to take advantage of the Black Friday deals himself.
+Meanwhile, fan-favorite character Randy takes on a job as a mall security guard, plotting to take advantage of the Black Friday deals himself.

-Released during the peak popularity of HBO's groundbreaking Game of Thrones, South Park‘s “Black Friday” trilogy directly parodies elements of the series—alliances, betrayals, and political maneuvering—set around Black Friday.
-Its numerous hilarious send-offs to Game of Thrones—such as having the mall security guards appear as the Night's Watch, with the approaching Black Friday shoppers subbing in for the White Walkers—makes this essential viewing for any fans of the HBO series out there.
+Released during the peak popularity of HBO's groundbreaking Game of Thrones, South Park‘s “Black Friday” trilogy parodies notable elements of the series—alliances, betrayals, and political maneuvering—set around Black Friday.
+Its numerous hilarious send-offs to Game of Thrones—such as having the mall security guards appear as the Night's Watch, with the approaching Black Friday shoppers subbing in for the White Walkers—make this essential viewing for any fans of the HBO series out there.